slavamak/slavamak/README.md

 ## Hi, there!

-I'm focused on the UI to provide a fast, slick, and resilient user experience based on React and Shopify.
+I'm focused on the UI to provide a fast, slick, and resilient user experience.